 MATU9M1 - Mathematics I module coordinated by Dr Anthony O'Hare.
 This module introduces students to a deeper way of thinking about the calculus, as well as a thorough course on linear algebra and complex numbers and their behaviour on the argand plane.

 MGTU9S1 The Global Business Environment: An Introduction.
-I was one of several tutors assisting Business Studies students who were learning skills in statistics as part of this module.
+I tutored assisting Business Studies students who were learning skills in statistics as part of this module.

 MAT9JB - Numerical Analysis module taught by Professor Adam Kleczkowski.
 I taught some of this module's tutorials during the spring 2014 semester, covering function approximation and numerical integration methods such as the Trapezoidal & Simpson's Rules as well as Romberg integration.

 Access to Higher Education - Data Skills - This course is part of the Access to Higher Education programme ran by the University.
-I have coordinated and tutored this module since 2013, and again will be teaching this module to all Access Science & Nursing students in Spring 2017.
+I have coordinated and tutored this module since 2013, and have just finished teaching this module to all Access Science & Nursing students in Spring 2017.

 Mathematical Contest in Modelling - Myself and Adrian Worton organised and tutored 4 undergraduate teams who took part in the 2014 international mathematical modelling competition, with all 4 teams submitting excellent papers and achieving 'Successful Participant' status.
 We tutored 2 teams for the competition which took part in February 2015, with both of the teams submitting excellent papers on Ebola virus mitigation.
 Both teams deserved better honours than they received, with one achieiving `Successful Participant' status, and the other achieving `Honourable Mention'.